stoopfrench/RESTful_Movie_API_PHP/readme.md

 3. Install Dependencies:
 	`php composer.phar install`
 4. Start your server and database.
-5. Create a new database and name it `movie-database` and create a new table named `movies`.
-6. Make 4 new columns and create the following: `id int (11) Auto-Increment, title varchar (255), year varchar (255), genres varchar (255)`
-7. Import the csv file in the `public/assets` folder into your database.
+5. Run the custom seeder to build the database, tables and import data from sample .csv file.
+	`composer seeder`
-8. Use an API Development Enviroment (ex.
+6. Use an API Development Enviroment (ex.
 Postman) to make requests to the API.

 **ENDPOINTS --------------------------------------------------------------------------------**